TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     *   Edison, NJ
     *   Houston, TX
     *   Tampa, FLFIND THEATERS + MOVIE TIMES NEAR FIND MOVIE TIMES + TICKETS
-*   Movie News Featured Movie News Did Robert Downey Jr. just confirm 'Iron Man 4' to Ellen DeGeneres?
-Watch the video...
-Read More Rumor has it that Sony may allow Spider-Man to join the MCU. plus, the X-Men may come to TV Read More See where you can see 'Interstellar' two days early, plus watch the revealing new trailer Read More Explore More
+*   Movie News Featured Movie News Did Robert Downey Jr. confirm 'Iron Man 4'?
+Maybe -- or maybe not (UPDATE) Read More Rumor has it that Sony may allow Spider-Man to join the MCU. plus, the X-Men may come to TV Read More Mark Wahlberg, shockingly thin in new 'The Gambler' images.
+Jeff Goldblum ready for 'ID4 2' Read More Explore More
     *   Family
     *   Hero Central
     *   House of Screams